djplaner/canvas-collections/readme.md

 To produce production code, two options

 - `npm run build` will build a "production" version of the userscript. **Not fully tested**
-- `npm run live` will build a "production" version of collections for the live version.

 Outputs placed in the `dist` folder.